Is project management even that important?

 Creative agencies are filled with intelligent, imaginative people who can achieve almost anything a client could ask for—do you really need someone restricting that creativity and playing around in spreadsheets?

 The first thing to say is sorry to all the project managers reading this for so callously misrepresenting your profession.

 The second thing to say is that this is a hugely important discipline that will consistently derail your creative projects time and time again until you get it right.

-With this in mind, we’ve put together 4 tips for creative agency project management that will form the foundation of successful project delivery.
+With this in mind, we’ve put together 4 tips for creative agency project management that will form the foundation of successful running an agency.

 Know your team

 I’ve mentioned already that your creative time will be full of amazing people that are great at what they do, whether that’s Photoshopping, developing or copywriting.
 What it’s also important to realise is that they are all completely different.

 Each member of the team will be motivated by different things, prefer working in a particular way and respond differently to criticism and praise.
 As a project manager, your job is to understand how to get the best out of your team, and this means knowing how to keep them engaged and productive.